Changissnz/internet_insecurity_of_today/README.md

       if the first thing a society wants is gainful change, varying class-based rigidity is always the answer to enable individuals to come forward with solutions of different light.
+- Old people that form gerontocracies are self-absorbed, stuck in their ideology that they formulated during their formative years in the context of their ethno-cultural loyalties, and may prove to be the biggest deterrents towards certain technological integrations.
+This is not always the case with old people.
+But when those that can act canot think for themselves, gerontracies are symptomatic of a conservative and pacified populace.
+Gerontocracies, as well as theocracies, are curious examples of ultra-conservatism meeting the need to adopt and adapt.